sweetening/sweetening/README.md

   <br>Leipzig-based software developer 💡 with a fullstack education and a frontend focus 🎨 and a passion for creating scaleable, clean, beautiful digital products.
 She/her pronouns 🏄🏼‍♀️ Raised in California but left her heart in NYC 🗽 Former opera singer, beer enthusiast, cat mom, and avid cyclist traveling the world on 2 wheels. 🚴🏼‍♀️

   <h2>Github Stats 📊</h2>
-  <br>Leipzig-based software developer 💡 with a fullstack education and a frontend focus 🎨 and a passion for creating scaleable, clean, beautiful digital products.
-She/her pronouns 🏄🏼‍♀️ Raised in California but left her heart in NYC 🗽 Former opera singer, beer enthusiast, cat mom, and avid cyclist traveling the world on 2 wheels. 🚴🏼‍♀️

   [![sweetening's github stats](https://github-readme-stats.vercel.app/api?username=sweetening&show_icons=true&theme=tokyonight)](https://github.com/sweetening/github-readme-stats)
   <br>